 Score is given for technical difficulty of the tricks and combos landed during the battle/preliminary.

-Consistency (23% of score):
+Consistency (0 to 10 points 23% of score):

 Score is given for number of landed trick/combos on total of number of tricks/combos attempted during the battle/preliminary.